Upstream#

 Angie sends a synchronous subrequest to remote storage.

-The It accepts the session ID from A 200 response from the remote storage
+The A response with code 200, 201, or 204 from the remote storage

-indicates it has accepted the session
+indicates that it has accepted the session

-and saved it with the suggested values for later retrieval.
-A 409 response from the remote storage
+and saved it with the suggested values for future use,

-indicates that this session ID is already populated.
+indicates that this session ID already exists,

 to verify the hashing mechanism independently: Added in version 1.2.0: Angie Added in version 1.1.0-P1: Angie PRO When enabled, causes Angie to return an HTTP 502 error to the client